Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   Loop analysis can therefore work on a reduced problem (which breaks are executed under which conditions) and be very general, but it cannot take advantage of the knowledge encoded directly anymore.
+   Loop analysis can therefore work on a reduced problem (which ``break`` statements are executed under which conditions) and be very general, but it cannot take advantage of the knowledge encoded directly anymore.
 The fact that the loop body may not be entered at all, if the condition is not met, is something harder to discover.

 Exception Handler Values